-- Mergers and purchases/sales of medical practices and facilities, including the purchase, sale, transfer or relocation of Ambulatory Surgical Centers and/or Surgical Practices;
+- Representing clients in mergers and purchases/sales of medical practices and facilities, including the purchase, sale, transfer or relocation of licensed facilities and forming multi-specialty groups;

 In terms of his health care related litigation, the below are some of his representative cases:

 - Represented a leading provider of addiction services in connection with an investigation by the New Jersey Department of Health regarding an allegation of unnecessary lab testing.
 Khaled intervened on behalf of the provider and resolved the matter favorably.